OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Persistent Storage** - A permanent storage device that keeps information intact after a loss of power
+    - **Persistent Storage** - a permanent storage device that keeps information intact after a loss of power
-    - **File** - An array of bytes that can be created, read, written and deleted.
+    - **File** - an array of bytes that can be created, read, written and deleted.
 Low level name is i-number
-    - **Directory** - An array of tuples, each containing a human-readable and low-level name to which it is mapped
+    - **Directory** - an array of tuples, each containing a human-readable and low-level name to which it is mapped
-    - **Directory Tree** - Organizes all files into a tree, starting with the root.
+    - **Directory Tree** - organizes all files into a tree, starting with the root.
-    - **Hard Link** - An entry in the file system tree.
+    - **Hard Link** - an entry in the file system tree.
 Takes two arguments (old path name and new) and creates another way to refer to that same file
-    - **Symbolic (soft) Link** - Different type of link that allows links to files in other disk partitions than the one the original file is in
+    - **Symbolic (soft) Link** - different type of link that allows links to files in other disk partitions than the one the original file is in

     ###### [Return](#file-systems-and-directories) to the *File Systems and Directories* module